How to Remove Hardwood Flooring for Reuse: Step-by-Step Guide

 Inspecting the Floor for Damage

 Inspecting the floor for damage is an important step when considering removing hardwood flooring for reuse.
-Signs of wear and tear, water damage, or insects can be easily identified and should be taken into account before committing to removal.
+Signs of wear and tear, water damage, or fading can be easily identified and should be taken into account before committing to removal.

 The condition of the hardwood floor should be closely assessed prior to removal in order to make the best decision about whether it can be saved and reused.
 Common signals of wear on the hardwood include scratches, dents, and discoloration.
 In addition, if the floor was installed directly on concrete or cement floors, moisture may have seeped in causing buckling due to swelling.
 Spot checking different sections can help identify water damage and/or wood rot.
 If insects are present, they must be removed prior to attempting to take up the hardwood flooring.